Editors don’t just edit books – an excellent editor can take your content marketing to the next level.

 When interviewing candidates, ask specific questions to dig up the answers you need about their editing history, experience using relevant software, and other skills.

 Then assess the best candidates using TestGorilla’s bias-free skills tests.
-This will make it easier to hire an editor by eliminating the need to screen CVs, which many editors don’t have.
+Whether you're looking for seasoned book editors or a blog editor, skills testing make it easier to hire an editor by eliminating the need to screen CVs or resumes.